awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

 If you use the console to create a pipeline or cross\-region actions, default artifact buckets are configured by CodePipeline in the Regions where you have actions\.
 When you use the AWS CLI, AWS CloudFormation, or an SDK to create a pipeline or cross\-region actions, you provide the artifact bucket for each Region where you have actions\.

+**Note**
+You must create the artifact bucket and encryption key in the same AWS Region as the cross\-region action and in the same account as your pipeline\.

 You cannot create cross\-region actions for the following action types:
 + Source actions
 + Third\-party actions
 + Custom actions

-When a pipeline includes a cross\-region action as part of a stage, CodePipeline replicates the source artifacts from the pipeline Region to the action's Region\.
+When a pipeline includes a cross\-region action as part of a stage, CodePipeline replicates only the input artifacts of the cross\-region action from the pipeline Region to the action's Region\.

 **Note**
 The pipeline Region and the Region where your CloudWatch Events change detection resources are maintained remain the same\.
 The Region where your pipeline is hosted does not change\.